Spectacular sights we lost in recent years

 The 9/11 Tribute Museum, New York City, New York, USA

 Detailing the harrowing events of 11 September 2001, the 9/11 Tribute Museum welcomed over five million visitors during its 16-year run.
-The Greenwich Street-based museum displayed video and photographic footage, fire rescue uniforms and other artefacts from the tragedy, along with exhibits about the area's reconstruction and the World Trade Centre bombing in 1993 too.
+The Greenwich Street-based museum displayed video and photographic footage, fire rescue uniforms and other artefacts from the tragedy, along with exhibits about the area's reconstruction and the World Trade Center bombing in 1993 too.

 The 9/11 Tribute Museum, New York City, New York, USA